-Don Koharski was an NHL official for 32 years and refereed 1,719 regular season games, 262 playoff games and 11 Stanley Cup Finals games.
+Don Koharski was an NHL official for 32 years and has officiated in 1,882 regular season games (referee and linesman) 262 playoff games and 11 Stanley Cup Finals games.
 He entered the league in 1977 and worked 163 NHL games as a linesman before becoming a referee.
 His first game as a referee was Nov.
 21, 1981.
 Since retiring from the ice in 2009, Don continues to work with the NHL as an Officiating Manager with the NHL.

 “Koho has had an outstanding career as an NHL referee which spanned an impressive 28 plus seasons.
 The respect he has garnered is reflected in his relationships with players, coaches and teammates,” NHL Senior Vice President and Director of Officiating Stephen Walkom told NHL.com.
 “His love of playing hockey led him to officiating, which he turned into a Hall of Fame career, much to the benefit of our team.”

 With the regular season under way in most parts of North America, I wanted to take a quick moment and offer my sincere gratitude to everyone that made our camps this summer a great success yet again.

 Thank you to our sponsors who see the benefit of what our camps bring to the community; without your support it would be impossible to keep our camps as affordable as they are.

 Thank you to the OHA, QMJHL, OHL and all Minor Hockey Associations for all of your support in growing officiating at the grassroots level and beyond.
 We are privileged to have you all involved, and are confident you will see positive results in your respective leagues.

 To our on-ice and classroom Instructors, thank you for your continued hard work and dedication to giving back to the game from an officiating standpoint.
 You all serve as role models to our students and deserve a lot of credit for the success of our camps.